mattpe/wbma/docs/w1-http.md

     - fetch is used in the examples
 1. First log the data using `console.log()`
     * [Debugging JavaScript](https://docs.expo.io/versions/v34.0.0/workflow/debugging/#debugging-javascript)
-1. Save the data to state and then print the data to the table made in last exercise
+1. Save the data to state and then print the data to the list made in last exercise
 1. git add, commit & push to remote repository

 ---